dsolovay/AutoSitecore/README.md

   1. Create a subclass of ItemDataAttribute called FolderItemAttribute that always creates folder items.
   2. Create a AutoFixture Customization to create Fields with certain values: e.g. "Title":"Welcome to Sitecore".
   3. Add the NSubstituteCustomization to your AutoSitecoreAttribute to allow creating substitutes of interfaces, or classes that depend on interfaces.
-(I considred adding this to the default implemenation, but decided it made more sense to leave this up to users.)
+(I considered adding this to the default implementation, but decided it made more sense to leave this up to users.)

 ## What's next?

-   1. Add abilty to use ItemDataAttribute functionality when creating items within test body (as opposed to method parameters).
+   1. Add ability to use ItemDataAttribute functionality when creating items within test body (as opposed to method parameters).
-   2. Suggesgtions, via Issue tracker, are welcome.
+   2. Suggestions, via Issue tracker, are welcome.